panIMP/Intro2Alg/README.md

 Intro2Alg
 =========

-All the quiz of introduction to algorithm
+All the quizs of introduction to algorithm